jsdrupal/drupal-admin-ui/README.md

   ### Testing

-  We do have both functional level testing ([nightwatch](http://nightwatchjs.org/)), but also more component/unit testing ((jest)[https://jestjs.io/]).
+We have functional testing with ([nightwatch](http://nightwatchjs.org/)), and component/unit testing with ((jest)[https://jestjs.io/]).

-  If you struggle to decide where to add test coverage: Nightwatch should test the common path and jest is for detailed test coverage.
+When deciding which system to use to add test coverage, the general rule is Nightwatch should be used to test the common path, and Jest can be used for more detailed test coverage.
+Nightwatch tests will run slower as they simulate clicking around in a real browser.